The T2 vertebra — definition and treatment for dysfunctions

 - Traumatic or sports-related injury

-After you have run the course of conservative treatments, if you are still experiencing chronic pain, you should contact Laser Spine Institute.
-Our minimally invasive spine surgery has helped more than 60,000 patients find relief from chronic neck and back pain.
-Because we take a minimally invasive approach to the spine, our procedures are a safer and effective alternative to traditional open back surgery^.
+After you have exhausted conservative treatments, if you are still experiencing chronic pain and are starting to consider surgery, you should contact Laser Spine Institute.
+Our minimally invasive spine surgery has helped more than 75,000 patients find relief from chronic neck and back pain.
+Because we take a muscle-sparing approach to the spine, our procedures are a safer and effective alternative to traditional open back surgery.^

 Depending on the location and severity of your spine condition, we may recommend a minimally invasive decompression surgery or minimally invasive stabilization surgery.
-To see if you are a candidate for either one, contact Laser Spine Institute today and request a review of your MRI report or CT scan.
+To see if you are a candidate for one of our procedures, reach out to Laser Spine Institute today and request a no-cost review of your MRI or CT scan.*